Creating Emphasis in Copy

 • And appropriate for a list

 The best rule is to think about reading your copy out loud.
 If you would actually yell or stress a certain word, consider a means to show it in your written document.
 If not, leave it alone.
-Remember, just like the spoken word, if you scream every word, everything will just be loud, not different or special.
+Remember, just like the spoken word, if you shout every word, what you say will just be loud, not different or special, and people will stop paying attention.

 Did this spark an idea?
 Let's talk!